svetzal/blog-content/posts/2021/2021-07-29-scientific-management.md.md

 > Software has about as much analog to manufacturing as hummingbirds to shovels.

-This drastic change in climate has largely invalidated Taylor’s 1909 paper.
+This drastic change in climate, this shift towards knowledge work, forces us to consider how Taylor's 1909 paper could even apply.
 When our context shifts, our solutions shift, and a hundred years provides a dramatic difference in context.
 It was groundbreaking at the time, but today it has little application.

 But us humans, we have many great thinkers among us.
-And in 1982, W Edwards Deming wrote a book called “Out of the Crisis” which famously presented his 14 points that could help organizations in North America pull out of the crisis in quality in the North American manufacturing industry at the time.
+In 1982, W Edwards Deming wrote a book called “Out of the Crisis” which famously presented his 14 points that could help organizations in North America pull out of the crisis in quality in the manufacturing industry at the time.

 Deming’s points read very much differently than Taylor’s.